Koyirov/DogGame/README.md

 DogGame in Scala
 =========================

-This is a project created by Marc Baldishwilie and Shohrukh Koyirov.
+This is a project created by Marc Baldischwieler and Shohrukh Koyirov.
 It is a basic scala project as used in the class Software Engineering at the University of Applied Science HTWG Konstanz<br><br>

 DogGame instructions